 There are a number of approaches you can take to create career paths within your company.
 Some are very complex and others less so.
-Three of the most common career paths are based on Historical, Organizational, Behavioral approaches.
+Three of the most common career paths are based on Historical, Organizational, and Behavioral approaches.

 There is not a one size fits all answer to this question.
 What works best for your company may not work for another manufacturer.
 Success is very dependent on the maturity level and organizational readiness of a company.
 No matter which method you follow, the significant benefits of having a clearly defined career path do not change.

 Ultimately, employees are responsible for the development of their own careers, if you give them the opportunity to do so.
-Employees can be some of your biggest company brand ambassadors –If they are satisfied.
+Employees can be some of your biggest company brand ambassadors —If they are satisfied.
 The great reshuffle has made this more clear than ever.

 Creating a positive work environment with an actual path to advancement helps keep current employees happy and builds your organization’s talent.